DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 ## How to use ##

-1. Clone or download the directory from Github.
-2. Log in to [Live Objects](https://liveobjects.orange-business.com) or request a [trial account](https://liveobjects.orange-business.com/#/request_account) (up to 10 devices for 1 year) if you don't have one.
+1. Log in to [Live Objects](https://liveobjects.orange-business.com) or request a [trial account](https://liveobjects.orange-business.com/#/request_account) (up to 10 devices for 1 year) if you don't have one.
-3. Create an [API key](https://liveobjects.orange-business.com/#/administration/apikeys) for your device.
+2. Create an [API key](https://liveobjects.orange-business.com/#/administration/apikeys) for your device.
 Give it a name, select the *Device access* role and validate.
 Copy the key.
+3. Clone or download the directory from Github.
-4. In the **'arduino_secrets.h'** file:
+4. In the **'src/arduino_secrets.h'** file :
    - Paste it as initialization value for the `SECRET_LIVEOBJECTS_API_KEY` variable in the 'arduino_secrets.h' file -keep the double quotes!
    - Fill in the connection(WIFI or GSM) credentials if needed (pin code, APN information, etc).
 In case of GSM connection, most of the time, APN will set up automatically.
 Your SIM card may have a default pin code (like "0000"), unless you deactivated it using the [Pin management](https://github.com/arduino-libraries/MKRNB/blob/master/examples/Tools/PinManagement/PinManagement.ino) sketch, provided with the MKRNB library.
+5. Import library into the Arduino IDE, to do this select: *Sketch-> Include Library-> Add .ZIP Library* and select folder which you cloned in the previous step(actually it doesn't need to be .ZIP-ed to be imported).
+After successful import you should see example sketches in *File->Examples->LiveObjectsSDK*

 ## Developer guide ##